Or call 770-312-6122

 Is there any training provided?

 Yes!
 We can help train your leaders in a few ways.
 Someone from your staff is welcome to attend our training session, offered each fall, just outside of Atlanta.
 That leader would, in turn, train your leaders.
-We are also able to send our staff to you at a minimal cost to you.
+We also have a 12-video series available for you to purchase in our store.
+Or we are able to send our staff to you at a minimal cost to you.
 Please contact us about the specifics of your church.